bharathsudharsan/Air-Quality-IoT-Analytics/README.md

 ![alt text](https://github.com/bharathsudharsan/Air-Quality-IoT-Analytics/blob/main/umap_plot_for_outliers.png)

-Note: Interactable plots are broken due to the high-resolution output by Plotly.
+**Note**: Interactable plots are broken due to the high-resolution output by Plotly.
 It will appear back when the notebook is run again from start.